A Journal of Mere Christianity

 Dr. Robert P. George lectures on constitutional law, civil liberties, and philosophy of law at Princeton University, where he is the McCormick Professor of Jurisprudence.
 George also serves as the director of Princeton's James Madison Program in American Ideals and Institutions.
 A native of West Virginia, George holds his JD and MTS from Harvard's Law and Divinity Schools and his DPhil from Oxford University, where he studied under John Finnis.

-Dr. Hitchcock's books include, among others, What is Secular Humanism?; Years of Crisis: Collected Essays, 1970-1983; Recovery of the Sacred; and the two-volume work, The Supreme Court and Religion in American Life (Princeton, 2004).
-His History of the Catholic Church (Ignatius Press) will appear in the fall of 2012.
+Dr. Hitchcock's books include, among others, What is Secular Humanism?; Years of Crisis: Collected Essays, 1970-1983; Recovery of the Sacred; the two-volume work, The Supreme Court and Religion in American Life (Princeton, 2004).
+His History of the Catholic Church (Ignatius Press, 2012).

-He is married to Helen Hull Hitchcock (editor of Adoremus Bulletin and president of Women for Faith & Famiily).
-The Hitchcocks live in St. Louis, and are parents of four adult daughters.
+The husband of Helen Hull Hitchcock (d.
+2014; editor of Adoremus Bulletin and president of Women for Faith & Family), Dr. Hitchcock lives in St. Louis and has four adult daughters.

 Dr. Leon J. Podles holds a Ph.D. in Old English and Old Icelandic from the University of Virginia.
 Some of his recent publications include The Church Impotent: The Feminization of Christianity (Spence) and Sacrilege, an in-depth look at sexual abuse in the Catholic Church.
+His latest book is Meek or Macho: Men and Religion, due out in 2017 from St. Augustine's Press.
 His work has appeared in numerous publications including America, The American Spectator, and Crisis.

 After serving as a federal investigator for 20 years, Dr. Podles founded the Crossland Foundation, a non-profit organization dedicated to advancing Christian culture through education.
 He is involved in his own community by serving on the boards of the Baltimore Area Council of Scouts and the Baltimore Opera Company.
 He and his wife Mary are the parents of six children.
 He resides in Baltimore, Maryland, and Naples, Florida.